albukerk1/albukerk1/README.md

 </div>
 <hr>
 <div>
-  <p>👨‍💻 I am a brazilian engineer and Tech YouTuber, currently studying to become a UX Designer and Developer</p>
+  <p>👨‍💻 Hi!
+Nice to see you here.
+My name is Matheus.
+I am a brazilian engineer, business analyst and Tech YouTuber, currently studying to become a UX/UI Designer.</p>

-  <p>:telescope: I’m working as a Business Analyst, Tech YouTuber and TI Consultant, currently studying UX Design and programming languages to build web and mobile apps.</p>
+  <p>:telescope: In addition to my previously mentioned work, I also volunteer as a TI Consultant and Designer for my university.</p>

-  <p>:seedling: Graduating in Systems Analysis and Development at Unicesumar (Maringá, PR, Brazil).</p>
+  <p>:seedling: Graduating in Systems Analysis and Development at Unicesumar (Maringá, Paraná, Brazil).
+I'm mostly studying UX/UI Design and Business Analysis.</p>

   <p>:zap: In my free time, I try to make some personal projects and read tech articles.</p>
 </div>